realmagicgreen/magicgreen-jekyll/_posts/2018-11-01-bandwidth-and-economic-wealth.md

 ---
 name: bandwidth and economic wealth
 subtitle: "There is a relationship between available bandwidth and economic health.
-After Singapore in the lead, the six top countries for speed are all European.
-Sweden, Denmark, Norway, Romania, Belgium and the Netherlands."
+After Singapore in the lead, the six top countries for speed are all European."
 description: "After Singapore in the lead, the six top countries for speed are all European – Sweden, Denmark, Norway, Romania, Belgium and the Netherlands.
 Relationship between available bandwidth and economic health"
 category: know
 tags: architecture design learning sustainable-development